vikramviky123/reg_wine_quality/README.md

 1. How to write modular coding for end to end MLOPS
 2. How the MLOPS is executed using dvc.yaml
 3. How to use MLFLOW to track experiments and runs ( I have provided the link for this project exp)
+4. A web app is developed using html,css and flask for in detail analysis and prediction of wine quality

 # Big Thanks to.....
 A heartful thanks to KRISH NAIK for his sharing of knowledge and also thanks to BOKTIAR AHMED BAPPY for shaing the knowledge of MLOPS